wildfly/quickstart/forge-from-scratch/README.md

 ### Deploy the Generated Application

-1. If you have not yet done so, add the WildFly 11 runtime server to Red Hat JBoss Developer Studio.
-For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md).
+1. If you have not yet done so, add the ${product.name} ${product.version} runtime server to Red Hat JBoss Developer Studio.
+For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md).
 2. Right-click on the project name and choose `Run As` --> `Run on Server`.
-If you have more than one server, choose the WildFly 11 Runtime server.
+If you have more than one server, choose the ${product.name} ${product.version} Runtime server.
 Then click `Finish`.
 3. Upon successful deployment, a **Welcome to Forge Window** opens with the application running at the following URL: <http://localhost:8080/forge-example/>

 ### Server Log: Expected warnings and errors